Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 ```

-# No Devil-child May Rule Us"
+# No Devil-child May Rule Us